-Introducing the Great Rann of Kutch of Gujarat
+Introducing the Great Rann of Kutch in Gujarat

 The Great Rann of Kutch is a salt marsh located in the White Thar Desert of Gujarat.
 Inundated with water most of the year, this area becomes a dry landscape in winter.
 The desert consists of blinding white salt.
 It was one of the rare places in India where there was hardly anybody.
 That’s quite a feat in a country with almost one billion people!